Skip to Content

 Place a frying pan over low-medium heat and pour in the oil.

-Add oil to the pan, followed by chopped onions, and minced garlic, cinnamon.
+Add oil to the pan, followed by chopped onions, minced garlic, and cinnamon.

 Cook for 2-3 minutes over low-medium heat until onions turn soft and golden.